code4recovery/12-step-meeting-list/.github/ISSUE_TEMPLATE/enhance_feedback_requests.md

 **Additional context**
 Add any other context or screenshots about the feature request here.
-See screenshots MeetingDetailScreen1.png, MeetingDetailScreen2.png, ChangeRequestEmail.png.
+See screenshots MeetingDetailScreen1.png, MeetingDetailScreen2.png, MeetingRequestSubmitted.png, and ChangeRequestEmail.png.
 Focus above is on the Change Meeting Request, but the feature must include the associated Add New Meeting Request and Remove Meeting screens as well.